HIRWA13/Git-exercise/README.md

 ## Submitting your solution

-- Copy your terminal history after finishing each exercise Part and then paste it into a google docs file as shown in this [example](https://docs.google.com/document/d/1oAfzMbraTbP_wLBc_FrcOKJLkj494GskA3g2U0HzUGg/edit?usp=sharing)
+- Copy your terminal history after finishing each exercise Part and then paste it into a Google Docs file as shown in this [example](https://docs.google.com/document/d/1oAfzMbraTbP_wLBc_FrcOKJLkj494GskA3g2U0HzUGg/edit?usp=sharing)

 ## Challenges: